 - Right gutter, on the right side of the editor.
 CLion constantly monitors the quality of your code and always shows the results of its code analysis in the right gutter: errors, warnings, etc. The square in the top right-hand corner shows the overall status of code analysis for the whole file.

 - Tool windows are specialized windows attached to the bottom and sides of the workspace and provide access to typical tasks such as project management, source code search and navigation, CMake information, integration with version control systems, etc.

-- The status bar indicates the status of your project and the entire IDE, and shows various warnings and information messages like file encoding, line separator, inspection profile, etc. In addition, here you can find the Resolve Context chooser for switching between the Debug and Release contexts (with or without debug info) to resolve your code in the IDE with the desired definitions.
+- The status bar indicates the status of your project and the entire IDE, and shows various warnings and information messages like file encoding, line separator, inspection profile, etc. In addition, here you can find the Resolve Context chooser for switching between contexts (with or without debug info) to resolve your code in the IDE with the desired definitions.

 Step 3.
 Customize your environment

 Feel free to tweak the IDE so it suits your needs perfectly and is as helpful and comfortable as it can be.
 Go to File | Settings ( for macOS users) to see the list of available customization options.

 The first thing to fine-tune is the general "look and feel."
 Go to File | Settings | Appearance and Behavior | Appearance ( for macOS users) to select the IDE theme: the default light theme, or Darcula if you prefer a darker setting.